Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Proposed Method

 In each frame, the conventional tracker determines the target position by locating the peak value in the response score map.
 However, in challenging scenarios, the true target location may be obscured by multiple competing peaks of similar magnitude, making accurate target localization difficult.
-Inspired by~\cite{bolme2010visual}, we introduce the nPSR metric to quantitatively assess the reliability of the response score map, defined as:
+To determine when historical motion priors should take over, OMMR requires a per-frame reliability measure of the response score map.
+The Peak-to-Sidelobe Ratio (PSR)~\cite{bolme2010visual} is a widely adopted measure for this purpose.
+However, its magnitude varies significantly with different targets and backgrounds, we therefore calibrate the PSR online by its running maximum:

-where $g_{\text{max}}$ denotes the peak value of the response score map, $\mu_{\text{sl}}$ and $\sigma_{\text{sl}}$ are the mean and standard deviation of the sidelobe region, respectively.
-Here we compute sidelobe region as the area excluding the $3\times3$ neighborhood centered at the peak location. $\text{PSR}_{\text{max}}$ is a dynamically maintained variable updated throughout the online tracking process, used for normalization.
-Different from MOSSE, in which the PSR range varies significantly across different scenes and targets, dynamic normalization enables a more consistent and robust reliability assessment across diverse tracking scenarios.
-A higher nPSR value indicates a more prominent and reliable peak response, whereas a lower value suggests the presence of multiple competing responses and potentially unreliable tracking results, as illustrated in Fig.~\ref{fig:npsr_visualization}.
+where $g_{\text{max}}$ denotes the peak value of the response score map, $\mu_{\text{sl}}$ and $\sigma_{\text{sl}}$ are the mean and standard deviation of the sidelobe region, respectively. $\text{PSR}_{\text{max}}$ is a dynamically maintained variable updated throughout the online tracking process, used for normalization.
+This online self-calibration maps the confidence into a scene-invariant range, enabling a single threshold $\theta$ to remain effective across diverse tracking scenarios.
+A higher nPSR value indicates a prominent and reliable peak, whereas a lower value suggests multiple competing responses, as illustrated in Fig.\ref{fig:npsr_visualization}.
 When the nPSR falls below a predefined threshold, the tracker increases its reliance on historical trajectory information to maintain stable and accurate tracking, which will be detailed in the following part.